 Charred Balsamic Brussels Sprouts!
 These charred, salty and tangy Brussels Sprouts with bacon are the ultimate side dish during the holiday season.
 It’s super simple and is a guaranteed winner.
 This dish is perfect as a quick side for meals, or even a fun snack.

-- Carefully stir in the fig balsamic and toss until well combined.
+Put it all together: Carefully stir in the fig balsamic and toss until well combined.
 Add the reserved bacon and stir to combine.
 Once fully incorporated, remove from the heat and finish with flaky sea salt.
+Serve immediately.